 For alliterative purposes of the headline I’ve substituted the profession of accountancy for that of being a barrister.
 I suppose I could have used the term ‘bean counter’ in the headline if I was stuck on using accountants.
 But I wasn’t.
 In fact barista would have worked even better in the headline than barber.
 But, just 18-months into Sydneysider living I am yet to become a fully-fledged coffee snob.
 So “Public relations: more barrista than barrister” didn’t make the cut.

 In the Linkedin thread I reasoned that to belong to a profession you need first to:

-In public relations you only need to print up some business cards and perhaps spend a bit on Google Adwords.
+In public relations, you only need to print up some business cards, perhaps spend a bit on Google Adwords and convince clients to pay your fees.
 As it’s not a profession there’s no minimum threshold.
 No barrier to entry.
 No enforced CPD.
+No sanctions for malpractice.
 This means you get good PR practitioners and bad ones.
 Those who strive to innovate.
 To push the discipline forward.
-But equally those who get stuck in a moment in time.
+But equally, those who get stuck in a moment in time.
 Fossilised.
 By this reasoning PR practitioners have more in common with barbers than they do barristers.

 Neil explains that in order to become a full member of the PRIA, you must adhere to strict minimum academic requirements and keep up with CPD points criteria.